Physical reality (all contiguous space, time, and matter) began to exist.

 • …we would not be here unless the unlikely did occur.

-• …the Universe is equally fine-tuned to permit rocks, etc.5[See response]
+• …the Universe is equally fine-tuned to permit rocks, etc.[Forthcoming]

 • …God would need a fine-tuner, too.

-The Universe is fine-tuned for being discoverable[Forthcoming] (i.e., of all the known ways the universe could have been, and even among the subset which allows for lifeforms, few have initial conditions, laws, and physical constants which would ever allow those lifeforms to learn about it).
-This is a very awkward and shocking development for atheists 1 because it means for them* that we got really lucky for no reason.
+Of all the known ways that a life-permitting universes could have been, few have initial conditions, laws, and physical constants which would ever allow its potential lifeforms to learn about it.
+This is a uniquely awkward and shocking development for atheists1 because it means for them that we got really lucky for no reason.
 If God exists, however, then the Universe’s amenability to being discovered and known is not nearly so surprising or improbable.2 Such a universe is the kind of thing God would plausibly choose to create.

-This is relevant because if God did not exist, then the likelihood of this being true is very low.
-Simultaneously, if God does exist, then life's appearing intelligently designed is not nearly so unexpected because life actually being intelligently designed is not unexpected.
+This is relevant because if God did not exist, then the likelihood of this superficial appearance is very low.
+However, if God does exist, then life's existing and resembling intelligently designed objects is not nearly so unexpected—it was designed.

 • … [life evolved in an unguided way that mimics the pattern of intelligent design].[Forthcoming]